USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-27-Geospatial-Workshop-3.md

 ## Pre-workshop suggested material

 This tutorial will be combining raster and vector geospatial datasets.
-If you would like to review the basics of raster and vector data, the recording of last year's workshop session *Fundamentals of geospatial data* is available [here](https://web.microsoftstream.com/video/125dba00-b307-4675-8575-c3fe0771d914).
+If you would like to review the basics of raster and vector data, there is a recording of last year's workshop session Fundamentals of geospatial data.
+The ['General geospatial data concepts', 'Vector data', and 'Raster data'](https://web.microsoftstream.com/video/125dba00-b307-4675-8575-c3fe0771d914?st=130) sections of the session cover relevant concepts for this tutorial.

-If you would like to have an overview of computer vision concepts covered in this tutorial, there is a recording of the introduction presentation from the *SCINet AI Training Images Workshop* (February 2023) available [here](https://web.microsoftstream.com/video/1c0939d3-b90c-4ca1-a54e-025604f70366?st=175).
-The workshop was not specific to geospatial data, but the 'What is Computer Vision?' and 'What can we do with Computer Vision?' sections of the presentation cover relevant concepts for this tutorial.
+If you would like to have an overview of computer vision concepts covered in this tutorial, there is a recording of the introduction presentation from the SCINet AI Training Images Workshop in February 2023.
+The workshop was not specific to geospatial data, but the ['What is Computer Vision?' and 'What can we do with Computer Vision?'](https://web.microsoftstream.com/video/1c0939d3-b90c-4ca1-a54e-025604f70366?st=175) sections of the presentation cover relevant concepts for this tutorial.

 <br>